Starcounter-Jack/JSON-Patch/README.md

 ```js
 var jsonpatch = require('fast-json-patch');
 ```
-And if you aim to use ES6-Proxy version
+And if you aim to use ES6-Proxy version:
 ```js
 var JsonObserver = require('fast-json-patch').JsonObserver;
 ```